Read Bremont’s Winter Newsletter 2014 here

 Features available in some models

 Many Bremont watches have been designed from a clean sheet of paper.
-New bezel technology designed and built in-house is now integrated into a number of modes such as the MB range.
+New bezel technology designed and built in-house is now integrated into a number of models such as the MB range.
 The bezel rotates while gliding on a series of four ball bearings, which knit into the gearing to produce a most satisfying click for every minute rotated.

 Designed by Bremont initially for the MB range of watches, our unique rubberised movement mount encloses the inner workings.
 A flexible ring then connects the mount to the outer case protecting the inner case and movement.